Trends in Mills & Boon Historical Cover Designs

 Branding changes to Mills & Boon Legacy of Love and a new rose design.

-Returns to a fully framed cover image.
+Returns to a fully framed cover image with random colours and matching spines.
 The words "Legacy of Love" are so prominent

 |